Local scale invariance and robustness of proper scoring rules: Robustness of scoring rules

 \section{Robustness of scoring rules}

 Besides scale dependence, another problematic scenario is if the scoring rule is sensitive to outliers in the data.
 In this case, the average score \eqref{eq:average_score} may be heavily affected by only a few predictions.
-Also the sensitivity to outliers can give unintuitive results when using average scores for model selection, which is illustrated in the following example.
+Also the sensitivity to outliers can give unintuitive results when using average scores for rankings of forecasts, which is illustrated in the following example.

 \begin{example} Suppose that we have two competing models which are used for prediction of the two real-valued variables $Y_1$ and $Y_2$.
 The first model (shown in black in Figure \ref{fig:bivar2}) has $\P_{1} = \pN(0,0.01^2)$ and $\P_{2} = \pN(5,0.8^2)$.
-The second model (shown in red) has $\P_{1} = \pN(0,0.1^2s)$ and $\P_{2} = \pN(4.9,0.85^2)$.
+The second model (shown in red) has $\P_{1} = \pN(0,0.1^2)$ and $\P_{2} = \pN(4.9,0.85^2)$.
 Assume that we observe $y_1 = 0$ and $y_2 = 0.5$ and compute the average CRPS, log-score, and SCRPS for each model.
 The results are shown in Table~\ref{tab:ex2}.
 The second model is chosen by the CRPS and by the log-score, even though the first model is clearly more accurate for the first variable and both models are similarly inaccurate for the second.
 The SCRPS on the other hand chooses the first model. \end{example}